nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 Thoughts:
 - does a good job at filling in missing modifiers
-- should I teach it the aesthetic modifiers: 8k, highly detailed, trending on artstation, 8k, octane render
+- should I teach it the aesthetic modifiers: 8k, highly detailed, trending on artstation, 8k, octane render, Unreal Engine, high resolution
 - doesn't suggest relevant artist most of the time

 **Fri Mar 24: Reading**